 - Local Distribution Zone (LDZ) charges: Levied by Gas Distribution Network (GDN) operators in order to recover their regulated allowed revenue as determined through the RIIO-GD1 network price control.

 Who is the cheapest business gas supplier?

 You can use a service such as Love Energy Savings to help you compare suppliers that are right for you.
+You can start the process to switch business gas within minutes.
 Plus, they are one of the only sites that allow you to buy your business gas online.

 Brokers & Gas Prices